Danzen! Futari wa Pretty Cure

 "Danzen!
 Futari wa Pretty Cure" (Danzen! ふたりはプリキュア, Danzen!
-Futari wa Purikyua) is the opening theme song of Futari wa Pretty Cure, the inaugural installment of the Pretty Cure magical girl franchise.
+Futari wa Purikyua) is the opening theme song of Pretty Cure, the inaugural installment of the Pretty Cure magical girl franchise.
 Sung by Mayumi Gojo, two remixes of the song were later released.

 Original version

 The original version of "Danzen!
 Futari wa Pretty Cure", performed by Gojo, was the opening theme of Futari wa Pretty Cure; it was released as a single on 24 March 2004 by Marvelous Entertainment.
 Marvelous AQL re-released "Danzen!
 Futari wa Pretty Cure" on 11 May 2011, as a CD single that also included the show's ending "Get You!
 Love Love?!" (ゲッチュウ！らぶらぶぅ？！) as well as karaoke versions of both songs.
 That same day, the label released another version of the single that featured a DVD that contains creditless versions of the opening and both endings of the series.
 The re-release charted at #160 in the Oricon Singles Chart on 23 May 2011.